List of 24 episodes

-24 is an American dramatic action/thriller television series co-created by Joel Surnow and Robert Cochran.
-It premiered on Fox on November 6, 2001.
-24 centers on the (fictitious) Los Angeles branch of the U.S. government's "Counter Terrorist Unit" (CTU).
+24 is an American dramatic action/thriller television series co-created by Joel Surnow and Robert Cochran that premiered on Fox on November 6, 2001.
+The show centers on the fictitious Los Angeles branch of the U.S. government's "Counter Terrorist Unit" (CTU).
 The series is presented in real time format; each one-hour episode depicts one hour's worth of events, and each season is a 24-hour period in the life of protagonist Jack Bauer (played by Kiefer Sutherland), a CTU agent.
 The first six seasons of the show are set in Los Angeles and nearby locations – both real and fictional – in California, although other locations have been featured.
 The television film Redemption is primarily set in the fictional African country, Sangala.
 The seventh shifts locations to Washington, D.C., and the eighth season is set in New York City.
 The ninth season Live Another Day takes place in London.